Cricket World Cup Trophy

 The ICC Cricket World Cup Trophy is presented to the winners of the Cricket World Cup.
-The current trophy was created for the 1999 championships, and was the first permanent prize in the tournament's history; prior to this, different trophies were made for each World Cup.
+The current trophy was created for the 1999 championships and was the first permanent prize in the tournament's history; prior to this, different trophies were made for each World Cup.
 The trophy was designed by Paul Marsden of Garrard & co and produced in London by a team of craftsmen from Garrard & Co over a period of two months.
-The trophy is now manufactured by Ottewill Silversmiths in Ashford.
+The trophy is now manufactured by Otte will Silversmiths in Ashford.